Touzand/sonoro/README.md

 >for example you can save profiles as 'study' or 'work' or 'sleep' or whatever you want

-In sound you have more than 20 sounds with which you can play. from rain, thunder, wind to zombie apocalypse, medieval war or nuclear alarm...
+In Sonoro you have more than 20 sounds with which you can play. from rain, thunder, wind to zombie apocalypse, medieval war or nuclear alarm...
 I know.
 I admit that in the search for sounds I found some very interesting and rare ones and I wanted to include them

 ## Features
 1. Master volume control